|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 PART IV - REASONS FOR ADOPTING SMALL MODULAR LIQUID SODIUM COOLED FAST NEUTRON REACTORS (SMFNRs)

 2) Water cooled power reactors are fuelled with the uranium isotope U-235.
 However, U-235 is a relatively rare natural isotope.
 The world supply of U-235 is not sufficient to sustainably displace fossil fuels.
 It makes no sense to invest public resources in new nuclear reactors that rely on U-235 for ongoing fuelling because we have certainty that in the near future there will be a world wide shortage of U-235.
-The new reactors should instead be solid metal fuel liquid sodium cooled fast neutron reactors (FNRs) that can convert the plentiful natural isotope U-238 into the fissionable isotopes Pu-239 and Pu-240 and can also dispose of the highly toxic transuranic isotopes produced by water cooled reactors.
-As compared to the CANDU reactor fuel cycle use of liquid sodium cooled FNRs and appropriate fuel reprocessing reduces the consumption of natural uranium per kWh of generation by over 100 fold and reduces the production of long lived nuclear waste by over 1000 fold.
+The new reactors should instead be liquid sodium cooled fast neutron reactors (FNRs) that can convert the plentiful natural isotope U-238 into the fissionable isotopes Pu-239 and Pu-240 and can also dispose of the highly toxic transuranic isotopes produced by water cooled reactors.
+As compared to the CANDU reactor fuel cycle use of liquid sodium cooled FNRs and appropriate non-aqueous fuel reprocessing reduces the consumption of natural uranium per kWh of electricity generation by over 100 fold and reduces the production of long lived nuclear waste by over 1000 fold.

 5) An advantage of liquid sodium cooled FNRs is that the reactor thermal power can efficiently track rapid changes in the grid load.